osquery/osquery/docs/wiki/installation/cli-flags.md

 `--config_tls_max_attempts=3`

 The total number of attempts that will be made to the remote config server if a request fails.
+If an attempt fails, it will be retried with exponential backoff, up to the max number of attempts set.

 `--logger_tls_endpoint=`

 The **tls** endpoint path, e.g.: `/api/v1/logger` when using the **tls** logger plugin.
 See the other **tls_** related CLI flags.

-`--enrollment_tls_endpoint=`
+`--enroll_tls_endpoint=`

 See the **tls**/[remote](../deployment/remote.md) plugin documentation.
 An enrollment process will be used to allow server-side implemented authentication and identification/authorization.
 You must provide an endpoint relative to the `--tls_hostname` URI.

+`--enroll_tls_max_attempts=3`

+The total number of attempts that will be made to the remote enroll server if a request fails.
+If an attempt fails, it will be retried with exponential backoff, up to the max number of attempts set.

 `--logger_tls_period=3`